 We are renewing the computer park at Foliovision these days.
 Five years ago we very wisely bought a fleet of Core 2 Duo computers which have served us well.
-Two years ago we bought a second fleet of Mac Minis to teach the programmers what a well designed operating system looks and feels like (before Apple started to break it) and to power our design department.
+Two years ago we bought a second fleet of Mac Minis to teach the programmers what a well designed operating system looks and feels like (before Apple started to break it on the way to merging telephones and computers: iOS and OS X) and to power our design department.
 We were very happy with the Mac Minis for a long time: they are reasonably performant, small and very quiet.

 But Core 2 Duo is getting a bit long in the tooth.
 Most of our team now works full time instead of going to school.
 The cost of their services has risen radically with their skills.
 The speed of their work has improved.
 Somewhere we need to squeeze some more efficiency out.

 Perhaps the impending arrival of Windows 8 has something to do with it.
 I've recently found a place to source genuine Windows 7 Ultimate licenses at €50.
 When the OS upgrade doesn't cost €200, I'm more inclined to upgrade our licenses and our existing computers, Microsoft.
 You finally figured it out, after Apple showed you the way (again).

 The plan is to add a bunch of quad computers now that you can buy fully decked out used ones at €300 or €350.
 I spent €1100 on my Q6600 back then (replacing a noisy G5 with a silent PC: still in service and still silent, with one replacement power supply and an SSD added).

 We like to buy used computers when we can, as it's a substantial contribution to reducing landfill.
 The great thing about desktops and non-Apple computers is that they are easily repaired whether it's power supplies, graphic cards, memory, hard drives or even motherboards giving up the ghost.
 Used is not a problem in a modular world.